Learning Speed Adaptation for Flight in Clutter: Abstract

 \section{Abstract}

-Animals learn to adapt agility of their movements to their capabilities and the environment they operate in.
-Mobile robots should also demonstrate this ability to combine agility and safety.
-The aim of this work is to endow flight vehicles with the ability of agility adaptation in prior unknown and partially observable cluttered environments.
-We propose a hierarchical learning and planning framework where we utilize both trial and error to comprehensively learn an agility policy with the vehicle's observation as the input, and well-established methods of model-based trajectory generation.
-Technically, we use online model-free reinforcement learning and a pre-training-fine-tuning reward scheme to obtain the deployable policy.
-The statistical results in simulation demonstrate the advantages of our method over the constant agility baselines and an alternative method in terms of flight efficiency and safety.
-In particular, the policy leads to intelligent behaviors, such as perception awareness, which distinguish it from other approaches.
+Animals learn to adapt speed of their movements to their capabilities and the environment they observe.
+Mobile robots should also demonstrate this ability to trade-off aggressiveness and safety for efficiently accomplishing tasks.
+The aim of this work is to endow flight vehicles with the ability of speed adaptation in prior unknown and partially observable cluttered environments.
+We propose a hierarchical learning and planning framework where we utilize both well-established methods of model-based trajectory generation and trial-and-error that comprehensively learns a policy to dynamically configure the speed constraint.
+Technically, we use online reinforcement learning to obtain the deployable policy.
+The statistical results in simulation demonstrate the advantages of our method over the constant speed constraint baselines and an alternative method in terms of flight efficiency and safety.
+In particular, the policy behaves perception awareness, which distinguish it from alternative approaches.
 By deploying the policy to hardware, we verify that these advantages can be brought to the real world.